yanyongyu/githubkit/docs/contributing.md

 If you encounter an schema error, you can patch the schema by modifying the `pyproject.toml` file.

 In the `[tool.codegen.overrides.schema_overrides]` section, you can modify the schema using json pointer.
 The value will override the original schema.

-Specially, if the value is `<unset>`, the original one will be removed.
+Specially, if the json pointer points to a dictionary, you can use special value `<unset>` to remove the key from the dictionary.
+If the json pointer points to a array, you can use a list value to replace the original array.
+Or you can use a dict with key `<add>` and `<remove>` to add or remove items from the array.

 Please add a comment to explain the reason for the patch if you want to submit a PR.